Gajdascz/ts-project-template/README.md

 ```

-_Tip: Pre-commit and pre-push hooks will automatically lint, format, typecheck,
+> _**Tip**: Pre-commit and pre-push hooks will automatically lint, format,
-and test your code before allowing a commit or push._
+> typecheck, and test your code before allowing a commit or push._

 ### Releasing